Open Access

 Creative Commons License

-CC BY 4.0 — Creative Commons Attribution 4.0 International
+CC BY-NC-ND 4.0 — Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International

-All articles are published under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
-This means anyone is free to:
+All articles are published under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
+Under this license, anyone is free to:

 Benefits of Open Access